Opt in Page Guide: How to Create an Opt-in Page that Converts in WordPress

 Hubspot's study showed that as the number of form fields increased, the conversion rate went down by about 50%.

-The ideal number of fields for opt in forms is 2 (name and email), but these days even one is enough as on most opt in pages, you may only ask for the email addresses and not anything else.
+The ideal number of fields for opt-in forms is 2 (name and email), but these days even one is enough, as on most opt-in pages, you may only ask for the email addresses and not anything else.

 CTA Button

-This ‘Call to Action’ button would direct your users to the next step, so this button needs to stand out from the rest of the page.
+A ‘Call to Action’ button would direct your users to the next step, so this button needs to stand out from the rest of the page.

 No one likes to click on the generic 'Sign up' or 'Submit' or 'Click here' buttons.
 Your audience has matured beyond that.